One of the most common questions I get asked by people I train is:

 Of course, each intermittent fasting protocol can be slightly adjusted to suit your lifestyle…and I'm pretty sure there’s a plan that can work for you.

-Now, let's talk about how fasting affects your body and why it is better than a typical low-calorie diet.
+Now, let's talk about how fasting affects your body and why it is better than a typical low-calorie diet…particularly for those starting their first weight loss journey.

 How Intermittent Fasting Promotes Weight Loss